Humans health

 What can evolution tell us about dietary adequacy?

 Any discussion about the healthfulness of specific foods must consider their place in an evolutionary, species-appropriate context.
 While there is no single ‘ideal’ diet for humans, it is clear that Homo evolved as a habitual meat eater, rather than merely a facultative one.
+In any case, veganism lacks an evolutionary precedent within the hominin lineage.

-Veganism therefore lacks an evolutionary precedent within the hominin lineage.
-The common activist claim that humans are naturally herbivorous, based on their phylogenetic relationship with apes, is overly simplistic.
+The commonly heard activist claim that humans are naturally herbivorous, based on their phylogenetic relationship with apes, is overly simplistic.
 This argument focuses narrowly on the diets of shared ancestors while overlooking the evolutionary divergences that distinguish humans from other primates.
 Yet, even chimpanzees, our closest relatives, consume notable amounts of meat.

 The absence of evolutionary precedent does of course not preclude the possibility of alternative dietary approaches today.
 Some individuals can subsist on vegetarian diets for extended periods, but this ability is not universal.
 It depends on genetic variations that influence lipid metabolism, brain function, and the efficiency of converting plant-derived precursors into bioactive compounds.